 He married Gertrude Janet Washington in 1895; she was the first Black person to graduate from the Chicago Conservatory of Music.
 They had two children, Lawrence Gilbert and Marian Ysobel.

 He became well-known nationally for his recitations in both black and white communities.
 In his tours, he became aware of a great desire for dramatic training among the people for whom he performed.
 After convincing the president of North Carolina A&T, James B. Dudley, of the need for a dramatic program of study, he began to offer summer courses there in 1922.
 At the same time, he moved his family to New York and began reading and teaching in churches and performing on stage.

-Harrison's stage credits include Pa Williams' Gal at the Lafayette Theatre and The Green Pastures which opened February 26, 1930, at the Mansfield Theatre on Broadway.
+Harrison's stage credits include Pa Williams' Gal at the Lafayette Theatre and The Green Pastures, which opened February 26, 1930, at the Mansfield Theatre on Broadway.
 This show ran for 16 months, went on a national tour appearing in 203 towns in 40 states, and won the Pulitzer Prize.
-Harrison's portrayal of "De Lawd" was important to its success and won him additional acclamation.
+Harrison's portrayal of "De Lawd" was essential to its success and won him additional acclamation.

 Harrison also received the NAACP's 1930 Spingarn Medal for Distinguished Achievement and honorary degrees from several colleges and universities.
-On his 70th birthday in 1934, he received numerous congratulatory telegrams, including 14 from college and university presidents, and seven from state governors.
+On his 70th birthday in 1934, he received numerous congratulatory telegrams, including 14 from college and university presidents and seven from state governors.